-Cultural Differences: Wearing Wedding Rings on the Left or the Right Hand
+Cultural Differences: Wearing Bridal Rings on the Left or the Right Hand

-Couples wear wedding rings on their left hands in many Western countries, such as the North America, South America, and European nations including the UK, Italy, France, and Slovenia.
-In the United States, women (and some men) wear both engagement rings and wedding bands on the left ring finger; how the rings are stacked depends on the bride’s personal preference.
+People wear wedding rings on their left hands in many Western countries, such as the United States, Mexico, Chile, Slovenia, Iran, and European nations including the UK, Italy, and France.
 In Asian countries, people also tend to wear the band on the left hand.

-In Brazil, the fiancé and fiancée wear plain bands as engagement rings on their right hands, and upon saying their vows, they switch their rings to the left hand.
-Couples in Germany and Netherlands often do the opposite: sporting engagement rings on the left hand and wedding rings on the right.
+In Brazil, the fiancé and fiancée wear plain bands as engagement rings on their right hands, and upon saying their vows, they switch the rings to the left hand.
+It is common in Germany and Netherlands to do the opposite: that is, to wear engagement rings on the left hand and wedding rings on the right.

 In the Jewish tradition, the groom slips the ring on the index finger of the bride because it is the most prominent finger.
 Today, the bride typically moves the band to her ring finger after the ceremony.

 Whether one wears engagement and wedding rings on the left hand or right varies by country and religion.
 However, there are wedding ring sets to suit any tradition, and the customer service staff at My Trio Rings is more than happy to help find the set for you.